Private Attorneys General Act (PAGA)

 There is a specific formula used to calculate how much an employee has the right to be compensated.
 The formula is calculated by multiplying the initial violation penalty with the total number of employees within a year.
 This number is then added with the second violation penalty multiplied by the number of pay periods within one year.

-This formula could get somewhat complicated, that is why you should seek the advice of an experienced attorney.
+This formula could get somewhat complicated, which is why you should seek the advice of an experienced attorney.

 What should I do during my Private Attorneys General Act attorney consultation?